Ethiopian Broadcasting Corporation: ETV News HD

 ETV News (etv ዜና) is the main news channel with 24 hours coverage, with content on culture, politics, documentaries, and economy.
 Broadcast mostly in Amharic with the exception of some news segments which are broadcast in other languages.
 ETV News (etv ዜና) is the main news channel with 24 hours coverage, with content on culture, politics, documentaries, and economy.

 ETV Languages HD

 ETV Languages is a channel which focuses on news in the varied languages of Ethiopia along with 3 international languages.

 ETV Entertainment HD

 ETV Entertainment (ETV መዝናኛ) is a channel which focuses on dramas, as well as lifestyle programming.
 The channel is most known for broadcasting Ethiopian first family sitcom, Betoch.
 This channel also airs a lot of popular foreign content including soap operas and Hollywood films.

 ETV Sport

-ETV Sport only focuses on broadcasting sport matches and highlights of the English Premier League, European leagues, the Ethiopian Premier League and other international sport tournament's.
+ETV Sport only focuses on broadcasting sport matches and highlights of the English Premier League, European leagues, the Ethiopian Premier League and other international sport tournaments.